 In the logs interface, you’ll find the following buttons and settings which all will be explained in this article

 Clear log: By clicking on this button all logs will be cleared.
-If not cleared manually, a Log will be available for two months.
+If not cleared manually, a Log will be available for 30 days.
 After this period the log is automatically cleared!

 Questionmark [?]: By clicking this button, a new panel pops-up.
 This panel will present an instruction video of “Welcome to the logging panel”

 All: Sets the filter to show all of your logs.

 Error: Sets the filter to show all of your logs with an Error.